Mahan-class destroyer: Engineering

-Armament
+As-built armament

 The main battery of the Mahan class consisted of five dual purpose 5 in/38 caliber guns, equipped with the Mark 33 gun fire-control system.
 The anti-aircraft battery had four water-cooled .50 caliber machine guns (12.7 mm).
 The class was fitted with three quadruple torpedo tube mounts for twelve 21 in torpedo tubes, guided by the Mark 27 torpedo fire control system.
 The class was initially equipped with the Mark 11 torpedo or Mark 12 torpedo, which were replaced by the Mark 15 torpedo beginning in 1938.
 The depth charge roll-off racks were rigged on the stern.